-If you’re a business owner, you can invest your tax refund in any aspect of your business that could use a boost.
+If you’re a business owner, you can invest your tax refund in any aspect of your business that needs help.
 For example, if you need to upgrade business-related tech, such as project management software or your smartphone, this can be a wise investment.
 Or, you can buy a piece of fitness equipment to keep your health in check at the office.
 If you don’t have room for a workout machine, you can buy something more portable like an under-the-desk elliptical.
 This way, you can get active at work and avoid sitting for long periods of time.
-Look for top-rated ellipticals and check the measurements to make sure you’re buying the right one for your desk..
+Look for top-rated ellipticals and check the measurements to make sure you’re buying the right one for your desk.

 Your rainy-day fund is essentially money that you set aside to cover the unexpected.
-Financial disasters can strike at any time, and having an extra $1,000, $2,000, or more at the ready can save you from racking up excessive credit card debt.
+Financial disasters can strike at any time.
+Having an extra $1,000, $2,000, or more at the ready can save you from racking up excessive credit card debt.

 You don’t have to have thousands of dollars to begin investing.
 In fact, you can buy into mutual or index funds, or purchase individual stocks or bonds with a surprisingly small amount of cash.
 As financial blog Dough Roller explains, however, there’s a lot to learn about investing.
 Your tax refund can give you the money to start, which you can then build upon over the years as you work toward your ultimate goal of a comfortable retirement.

 When it comes to your tax return, there is a right way and a wrong way to spend it.
 Don’t throw it away on frivolities you would not buy for yourself at the end of a typical week.
 Use it to fund your financial security today, invest in your home or health, enhance your business, or secure your future.